DL4mHealth/cogent/README.md

-# cogent
-CoGenT: A Unified Contrastive-Generative Framework for Time Series Classification.
+#CoGenT: A Unified Contrastive-Generative Framework for Time Series Classification.
 Published in IEEE Transactions on AI